USS Monitor: Repairs and refit

 In September Captain John P. Bankhead received orders to take command of Monitor, relieving Stevens, and was sent to Hampton Roads to take charge of the vessel.
 Shortly after Bankhead assumed command, Monitor's engines and boilers were condemned by a board of survey which recommended that they be overhauled completely.
-On 30 September the ironclad was sent to the Washington Navy Yard for repairsThulesius, 2007, p.
-131 arriving there on 3 October.
+On 30 September the ironclad was sent to the Washington Navy Yard for repairs arriving there on 3 October.

 Upon arrival at Washington Monitor and her crew were greeted by a crowd of thousands of cheering admirers who came to see the ship that "saved the nation".
 Monitor was now a premier tourist attraction and the crowd was soon allowed on board to tour the vessel.
 During this time the vessel was picked clean of artifacts for souvenirs by the touring civilians that came aboard.
 When Stodder and others came to close up the dock and ship one evening Stodder noted, "When we came up to clean that night there was not a key, doorknob, escutcheon – there wasn't a thing that hadn't been carried away."